sysadmlab/lfs207-study/ch02-linux-filesystem-tree/labs/exercise01.md

 ### Text Book Solution:
 **sudo du --max-depth=1 -hx /**
 The --max-depth=1 is the same as -d 1.
-The -x option means "Stay on one filesystem; don’t look at directories that are not on the / partition.
-In this case that means ignore /dev /proc /run /sys".
+The **text book** explanation for -x option "**Stay on one filesystem; don’t look at directories that are not on the / partition.
+In this case that means ignore /dev /proc /run /sys**".
 Implementing the "Text Book" solution gives the following output: </br>
 <img width="508" height="367" alt="Screenshot From 2026-08-20 15-07-21" src="https://github.com/user-attachments/assets/598ae2e5-943a-468d-acd5-b4e006755d3e" />
+I am surprised that **/boot** has been left out.
+I researched to find why it's the case.